McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 # GIS Data and Scholars GeoPortal Collection

-**This repository is a resource to create Google-indexed static web pages for all GIS data and Scholars GeoPortal data layers that are available to McMaster users, to improve discoverability.**
+**This repository is a resource to create Google-indexed static web pages for all GIS data and Scholars GeoPortal data layers that are available to McMaster University users, to improve discoverability.**

 ## Resource: GIS_Data_Pages.csv

-This CSV file is the latest downloaded file from the [GIS Data Pages Google Sheet](https://docs.google.com/spreadsheets/d/1bJvn9tRgGJrIaJagY_7xdU9-4vx1JpAKaBy4or_pIpo/edit#gid=1710763351) containing selected metadata for each GIS data item provided by the Maps, Data, and GIS Department.
+This CSV file is the latest downloaded file from the [GIS Data Pages Google Sheet](https://docs.google.com/spreadsheets/d/1bJvn9tRgGJrIaJagY_7xdU9-4vx1JpAKaBy4or_pIpo/edit#gid=1710763351) which contains selected content for each GIS data item provided by McMaster's Maps, Data, and GIS Department.
+Selected content include the item's Nid, title, year, author, format, URL, abstract, a citation guide, and geospatial availability among other information.

 ## Resource: SGP_Extract.csv

-This CSV file is the output file for Harvester.py, containing selected metadata for each record in the GeoPortal made available to McMaster users.
+This CSV file is the output file of Harvester.py, containing selected metadata for each record in the GeoPortal made available to McMaster users.
+Selected metadata include the SGP_id, title, author, format, URL, abstract, and Scholars GeoPortal URL among other information.

 ## Resource: Master.csv

-This CSV file is the output file for Master Updater.py, containing a combined list of items from both the GIS Data Pages and SGP Extract CSV files.
+This CSV file is the output file of Master Updater.py, containing a combined list of items from both the GIS Data Pages and SGP Extract CSV files.
 Master.csv is then used to create web pages in bulk within the McMaster University domain.

 ## Tool: Harvester.py